Netatalk/netatalk/doc/manual/Installation.md

     The iniparser library is used to parse the configuration files.
     At least version 3.1 is required, while 4.0 or later is recommended.

-- libevent
+- libevent / libev

-    Internal event callbacks in the netatalk service controller daemon are built on libevent version 2.
+    Internal event callbacks in the *netatalk* service controller daemon are implemented using libevent version 2 or libev.

 - Libgcrypt